ClimateImpactLab/impact-calculations/docs/generate.md

    considering a directory abandoned (default: 12).
  - `mc-n`: Desired number of Monte Carlo iterations ("batches") when `mode: montecarlo`.
 Ignored if `only-batch-number` is set.
+ - `cores`: Used under multithreading mode.
+Must be greater than 1, since one thread is used to prepare shared data for 1 or more slave threads. `mode` must be `parallelmc` or `testparallelpe`.

 # Options within a target